EndPointCorp/end-point-blog/2013/04/24/socat-and-netcat-proxycommand-ssh.html.md

 <span class="gsma">ProxyCommand</span> ssh -q acme nc -w 180 %h %p
 ```

-Thus, we'd expect to run **ssh acme_calamity** and get a prompt on the calamity box.
+Thus, we’d expect to run **ssh acme_calamity** and get a prompt on the calamity box.
 However, this was not the case.
 Although I was able to ssh from proxy to acme,
 and then from acme to calamity, things were failing because acme did not have the nc (netcat)
 program installed.
 Further investigation showed that it was not even available